Monty Python v. American Broadcasting Companies, Inc.: Appeals court ruling

 The United States Court of Appeals for the Second Circuit agreed with the district court judge that irreparable damage had been caused, and said he had been correct in balancing against that the possible damage to ABC from cancellation of the second broadcast.
 They noted that factor was no longer present, since no further broadcasts had been planned or announced.
 On the question of copyright, the court found that Monty Python clearly had copyright in the script, and that this carried through into the recordings, which were derivative work using the script under the terms of the agreement.
 The court referred to Reyher v.
 Children's Television Workshop (1976) in pointing out that the copyright in the derivative work covered only the novel additions to the underlying work.

-The agreement did not authorize the BBC to make drastic cuts in the script, so the BBC had no right authorize Time Life or ABC to make such cuts.
+The agreement did not authorize the BBC to make drastic cuts in the script, so the BBC had no right to authorize Time Life or ABC to make such cuts.

-The court reviewed the cut and uncut version of the second broadcast, and found, "the truncated version at times omitted the climax of the skits to which appellants' rare brand of humor was leading and at other times deleted essential elements in the schematic development of a story line."
+The court reviewed the cut and uncut version of the second broadcast, and found that "the truncated version at times omitted the climax of the skits to which appellants' rare brand of humor was leading and at other times deleted essential elements in the schematic development of a story line."

 The court dismissed arguments by ABC that Monty Python knew in advance but did not object to the cuts, that the shows were joint work of Monty Python and the BBC, or that the contract allowed such cuts.

 Monty Python's rights under their contract with the BBC had been violated, and in the end this was the basis of the decision in their favor.

 The permission granted to broadcast the shows did not confer the right to edit the work, which had not been granted by the copyright holder of the scripts.

 The court also discussed at some length other reasons why the cuts might be an "actionable mutilation".